-© Copyright 2014 Hong Kong Institute of Certified Public Accountants
+© Copyright 2022 Hong Kong Institute of Certified Public Accountants

 This Small and Medium-sized Entity Financial Reporting Framework and Financial Reporting Standard contains Hong Kong Institute of Certified Public Accountants copyright material.
 Reproduction in unaltered form (retaining this notice) is permitted for personal and non-commercial use subject to the inclusion of an acknowledgment of the source.
-Requests and inquiries concerning reproduction and rights for commercial purposes should be addressed to the Director, Finance and Operations, Hong Kong Institute of Certified Public Accountants, 37/F., Wu Chung House, 213 Queen's Road East, Wanchai, Hong Kong.
+Requests and inquiries concerning reproduction and rights for commercial purposes should be addressed to Hong Kong Institute of Certified Public Accountants, 37/F., Wu Chung House, 213 Queen's Road East, Wanchai, Hong Kong.